 Highly Effective Local Marketing Ideas for Small Businesses

 Using local marketing in a small business is all about targeting potential customers in your town or region with your marketing activities, through both digital marketing and traditional offline marketing tactics.
 Local marketing can help you focus in on a specific geographic area, and when it's done effectively, it often translates into attracting the shoppers who are likely to become customers.
-The initial reason for this may be because your business is close to where they live and it's convenient for them, but the reason they stick around is because you are offering something they really need and want.
+The initial reason for this may be because your business is close to where they live and it's convenient for them, but the reason they stick around is because you are offering something they need and want.

-This is why local marketing can also help you build credibility for your brand, develop a positive reputation and foster customer loyalty over time.
+It is why local marketing can also help you build credibility for your brand, develop a positive reputation and foster customer loyalty over time.

 If you are ready to get started with local marketing, pick a few of the marketing ideas listed here and try them in your small business to see if you can grow your local customer base.

 - Focus on Local SEO: This first tactic should be considered a marathon instead of a sprint because it is not something you can do overnight.
 Instead, you can plant the seed for future web traffic by beginning to target keywords that are specific to your local business.
 For example, if you have a business named Smith Dry Cleaners in Walpack, New Jersey, you may want to develop content on your blog and website that focuses on targeting the keyword phrase: Walpack dry cleaners.
 It will draw in potential customers who live in your area and are searching for local dry cleaners.